By Deborah Jeanne Sergeant

 “It has a lot of benefits,” said physician Az Tahir, who practices holistic medicine at High Point Wellness in Syracuse.
 “A lot of people use it for burns or skin issues.
 It’s a very good healer for the skin.
 It’s very, very safe.”

-Simply cutting off a leaf, slitting it lengthwise and directly applying the juice of the plant to skin offers instant relief for minor burns and cuts.
+If you see more resources, they state that simply cutting off a leaf, slitting it lengthwise and directly applying the juice of the plant to skin offers instant relief for minor burns and cuts.
 Commercially cold aloe vera gel is another way to benefit from its healing properties.